Embarcadero/pa-radserver-ib-docker/README.md

 ```
 Where `latest` is the desired tag.

-To pull and run the [Docker Hub](https://hub.docker.com/r/radstudio/pa-radserver-ib) version of pa-radserver-ib Docker for a non-production environment use the `pull-run.sh` script
+To pull and run the [Docker Hub](https://hub.docker.com/r/radstudio/pa-radserver-ib) version of pa-radserver-ib Docker for a debug/non-production environment use the `pull-run.sh` script
 ```
 ./pull-run.sh
 ```